GeorginaCarlisle/inspiring-young-writers/README.md

 [Code Institue](https://codeinstitute.net) - The majority of the coding skills, knowledge and understanding showcased in this project have been learnt through the 'Diploma of Full stack software development' that I am completing with Code Institute.

+### Other projects

+I spent time looking at Django projects created by other students and how they utilised Django, the information contained in their readme and the testing they completed.
+This aided my understanding of the Django framework as well as providing a reference for good documentation and testing.
+Any code directly copied or which has heavily influenced my code has been mentioned in [Credits](#credits).

+[BroBonds](https://github.com/GeorginaCarlisle/brobonds-movember-hackathon) - A Django blog and event style project created by Team!Alone of which I was a team member.

+[Tailor's Thimble](https://github.com/MoniPar/tailors_thimble) - A fictional business website created by MoniPar.

+[Tribe](https://github.com/adamgilroy22/tribe) - A social media application created by Adam Gilroy.

+[Knowledge Flow](https://github.com/rockroman/CI_PP4-Knowledge-Flow) - A learning and blogging application created by RockRoman.

+[Dome Restaurant](https://github.com/christiangoran/dome-restaurant-repo) - A restaurant booking website created by Christian Goran.

+[AutoMarket](https://github.com/Dayana-N/AutoMarket-PP4) - A listing site for selling cars created by Dayana-N.

 ### Websites, articles and tutorials

 The following websites, articles and tutorials are listed in order of use during the development of this project.